Pupil premium funding is based on the number of pupils registered for Free School Meals (FSM). This is additional funding.

 For the Financial Year 2016-2017 the school received £12,460

 Pupil Premium Strategy

 We currently have very few pupils eligible for Pupil Premium.
-The funding is based on historical data and therefore we have used the money to maintain our morning classes of 15 pupils in each class from Reception to Year 2.
+The funding is based on historical data and therefore we have used the money to maintain our low pupil to adult ratio.
 This continues to aid the escalated progress of pupils’ achievement in Literacy and Numeracy.